nuuuwan/news_lk3_data/README.md

 Another child, who was critically injured after a tree collapsed at an international school in Gampola earlier this week, has died.

-He was fighting for lift in the National Hospital in Kandy for over 5 days, but eventually succumbed to injuries this morning (Feb.10).
+He was fighting for life in the National Hospital in Kandy for over 5 days, but eventually succumbed to injuries this morning (Feb.10).

 On Monday (Feb.05), a tree collapsed on to three children in the school premises.
 A five-year-old child was reported dead at the scene and the other two were rushed to the Gampola Base Hosptial for immediate medical attention.